Inbound Marketing Strategies to Replace Traditional Cold Calling and Advertising

-- Blog articles — the inbound marketing focus means little or no promotion while concentrating on helpful information.
+- Extended articles (including blog articles) — the inbound marketing focus means little or no promotion while concentrating on helpful information.

-- SlideShare and YouTube presentations — a slide or video presentation is preferred by many potential buyers during the buying process.
+- SlideShare and YouTube presentations — a slide or video presentation is preferred by many potential buyers during the evaluating and purchasing process.

 - White papers — a longer treatment designed for niche audiences that already understand the basics of a product or service.